 On graduating I joined the Directorate of Overseas Surveys (DOS) – a part of government which did survey and mapping as part of British development aid.
-I was sent to learn survey with the School of Military Survey (as a civilian student) and then worked as a land surveyor in Liberia and Malawi.
+I was sent to learn survey with the School of Military Survey (as a civilian student) and then worked as a Land Surveyor in Liberia and Malawi.
 Following a government restructure, DOS was merged with Ordnance Survey (OS).
 Initially I worked in research on digital map data, then took some of my work into production as the cartographic processes became more digital.
 I was then on an exchange with the Australian counterpart of OS where I worked on their federal data policy.
 This was the point at which I moved away from technical work.
-On return to OS my first role was to set up a cross-government customer agreement, then I moved on to manage relationships with our partner companies.
+On my return to OS, my first role was to set up a cross-government customer agreement, then I moved on to manage relationships with our partner companies.
 Next, a foray into international business development and consultancy and from there to policy and stakeholder engagement in UK, Europe and worldwide.

 My role is all about how Ordnance Survey interfaces with the external world.
-We have a complex set of stakeholders – customers, government policy-setters, influencers and lobby groups, regulators, suppliers etc and we have to ensure that we understand how we should be engaging with each of them to ensure that we get out of that relationship what we, and the country, needs.
+We have a complex set of stakeholders – customers, government policy-setters, influencers and lobby groups, regulators, suppliers etc. and we have to ensure that we understand how we should be engaging with each of them to ensure that we get out of that relationship what we, and the country, needs.

-In a typical week I might attend a United Nations meeting to determine the fundamental data themes needed by all countries; map out the key stakeholders for a particular topical issue; speak to colleagues in other parts of government regarding a response to a consultation; advise our Board on relationships with particular organisations; or develop the programme for an international conference hosted by OS
+In a typical week I might attend a United Nations meeting to determine the fundamental data themes needed by all countries; map out the key stakeholders for a particular topical issue; speak to colleagues in other parts of government regarding a response to a consultation; advise our Board on relationships with particular organisations; or develop the programme for an international conference hosted by OS.

 I need to understand how geography and geospatial information can benefit people, governments and countries - and make the case for it.
 For this I need communication skills and also to be able to see what drives and motivates those I am speaking to.
-Networking is a key part and it enables me to make useful linkages.
+Networking is a key part of this and it enables me to make useful linkages.